dbarsam/blog/content/articles/2021-01-20-pelican-markdown-and-front-matter/note.md

         TypeError: an integer is required (got type str)
 ```

 There is a work around that does not require any code modification.
-You need to configure your Pelican system to use *unrecognisable* date formats like `2020-12-20 10:04` instead of `datetime`-parsable ones, like `2020-12-20T10:04:07.000Z`.
+You need to configure your Pelican system to use *unrecognizable* date formats like `2020-12-20 10:04` instead of `datetime`-parsable ones, like `2020-12-20T10:04:07.000Z`.
 The `PyYAML` parser will simply skip over the unrecognizable dates and leave it as text, which is what Pelican's `get_date` function expects.

 However, that work around does not fix the deprecation problem so we're still stuck with a broken plugin.
 We could fix the plugin and get YAML style front matter working, but that's a task for another day.